 While acne may be unsightly and annoying, it needn’t be a chronic issue.
 Chinese and Western herbs are quite effective at restoring skin health and acupuncture can help the whole body- especially digestion- work better.

-If you have questions about a specific skin condition affecting you or a family member, please contact me or call my office at 650-564-9002, Monday thru Friday, 9:00 AM-6:00PM.
+If you have questions about a specific skin condition affecting you or a family member, please contact us or call the office at 650-564-9002, Monday thru Friday, 9:00 AM-6:00PM.